 - Proactively refresh shelving and bins.
 If your staff needs to reach at awkward angles to get a product, your shelving needs to be adjusted.

 - Operational Efficiency

 Operational efficiency is one of the most important principles of warehousing because daily success depends on it.
 Establishing a one-way warehouse flow is always smart.
 A one-way flow means all product that’s brought into the warehouse is only processed in one direction, including returns.
-This method reduces bottlenecks, allows staff to move around comfortably, and ensures returns don’t get mixed with new stock.
+This method reduces bottlenecks, allows staff to move around comfortably, and ensures each RMA number and returns don't get mixed with new stock.

 If you haven't yet created a one-way flow for your warehouse, skilled warehouse managers can help.
 Putting together a great warehouse manager job description is useful in attracting someone with relevant experience.
 It's also wise to include a realistic warehouse manager salary in your job posting.

 Also, schedule time at least two to three times per year to conduct an ABC analysis.
 This is a systematic review of all the products you stock, based on their profitability for your business.
 A products generate most of your profit and are customer favorites; B products are loss leaders that are occasionally purchased; C products are actively creating losses and should be phased out of inventory as soon as possible.
 You can find out which products to eliminate through a SKU rationalization.